linda2020130/Business-Analytics-Forecasting/Notes.md

 ```
 Example:

-Since we cannot use data in validation period to forecast itself, the forecasted value in the validation period will be the last w time periods to take average.
+Since we cannot use data in validation period to forecast itself,
+the forecasted value in the validation period will be the average of last w time periods in training period.
 y_t+1, y_t+2, ... = (y_t-w-1 + ... + y_t-1 + y_t) / w
 ```